FedRAMP/docs/markdown/FRMR.FRD.fedramp-definitions.md

 > **Privileged account**: An account with elevated privileges that enables administrative functions over some aspect of the _cloud service offering_ that may affect the confidentiality, integrity, or availability of information beyond those given to normal users; levels of privilege may vary wildly.
 >
 >  _Note: Any references to _privileged accounts_ in FedRAMP materials should be presumed to apply to privileged roles or other similar capabilities that are used to assign privileges to _privileged accounts_._

+#### FRD-ALL-43

+> **Ongoing Authorization Report**: A _regular_ report that is supplied by FedRAMP Authorized cloud service providers to agency customers, aligned to the requirements and recommendations in the FedRAMP Collaborative Continuous Monitoring Standard.

+#### FRD-ALL-44

+> **Quarterly Review**: A _regular_ synchronous meeting hosted by a FedRAMP Authorized cloud service provider for agency customers, aligned to the requirements and recommendations in the FedRAMP Collaborative Continuous Monitoring Standard.